 Chapter 1: Public Law and Public Choice: Critique and Rapprochement

-Jerry Mashaw Introduction Public choice theory is a theory of how government works and therefore of how public law is made and applied.
+1 Public law and public choice: critique and rapprochement Jerry Mashaw Introduction Public choice theory is a theory of how government works and therefore of how public law is made and applied.
 But it is not a theory like the general theory of the second best, that is, a single proposition that articulates a general truth.
 It is better understood as a field whose practitioners share some general commitments and whose boundaries remain fuzzy.
 Public choice is a part of the more general fields of law and economics or of political science.
 It has affinities and overlaps with fields that use different labels, such as ‘social choice’ and it is difficult to distinguish from the work of those who style themselves as contributors to positive political theory, but who would not necessarily identify themselves as public choice theorists.
 For purposes of this chapter I will not attempt to distinguish carefully among Public Choice Theory (PCT), Positive Political Theory (PPT) and Social (or Collective) Choice Theory (SCT).
 For they all share a basic assumption: that political actors – the individuals, groups, and politico-legal institutions that make public law – act on the basis of rational self-interest.
 And they all seek to understand what types of decisions and legal arrangements will emerge from the interactions of individual or organizational preferences and particular institutional arrangements for decision making.
 This is a micro-level form of analysis that does not rely on descriptions or predictive hypotheses employing broader sociological constructs such as class interest or ideology.
-Social choice theorists (SCT) tend to focus on an important,...
+Social...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.